Master of Fine Arts in Creative Writing Learning Outcomes

-- Develop and hone skills in writing, editing, and revision in the student’s primary literary genre.
+- Develop and hone skills in creating, editing and revising in the student's primary genre.

-- Recognize and write within the literary genres of nature, environmental, or travel writing.
+- Recognize and write within the genres of nature, environmental or travel writing.

 - Develop a nuanced sense of place and the ways in which place is important to the student’s work.

 - Travel to a national or international destination and generate creative works from that experience